unquietwiki/passcore/README.md

   1. Check the features.
 - If you / your user's current password never seems to be accepted for reset; the affected person may need to use a domain-connected PC to log in and reset their password on it first.
 Updated group policy settings could be blocking user changes, until a local login is completed.
 - You can add permissions to your log folder using [icacls](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/icacls)

 ```
 icacls "<logfolder>/" /grant "IIS AppPool\<passcoreAppPoolAccount>:M" /t
 ```

-- If you find [Exception from HRESULT: 0x800708C5 .The password does not meet the password policy requirements](http://blog.cionsystems.com/?p=907) trying to change a password.
-Set 'Minimum password age' to 0 at 'Default Domain Policy'.
+- If you find **Exception from HRESULT: 0x800708C5 .The password does not meet the password policy requirements** while trying to change a password, set 'Minimum password age' to 0 at 'Default Domain Policy'.

 ### LDAP Support